NegatioN/BattleRiteStats/_characters/shen-rao.md

       name: Dragon Force
       type: mixed
     - color: grey
-      description: Storm Bolt hits heal you for 16 health.
+      description: Storm Struck spreads from affected enemies to other nearby enemies.
       icon: f381f5a83890a9342b8332f2a234b06f
-      name: Entertainment
+      name: Eyewall
       type: mixed
     - color: grey
-      description: Storm Struck spreads from affected enemies to other nearby enemies.
+      description: Increases Storm Bolt range by 10.
+Storm Struck targets can be redirected by recasting Storm Bolt.
       icon: f381f5a83890a9342b8332f2a234b06f
-      name: Eyewall
+      name: Puppeteer
       type: mixed
     - color: grey
       description: The radius of Dominion is increased by 30 and casting it empowers